Nespresso Original vs Vertuo - which one should you buy?

 |Only available from Nespresso boutiques and online|

-Our independent coffee-tasting expert rates the espresso made by each coffee machine, so you can see how both Nespresso systems fare compared to other capsule coffee machines from brands, such as Lavazza and Illy, in our capsule coffee machine reviews.
+Our expert coffee tasting panel rate the espresso made by each coffee machine, so you can see how both Nespresso systems fare compare to each other - and rival pod coffee brands, such as Lavazza and Illy, in our capsule coffee machine reviews.

 Nespresso Original and compatible capsules

 Nespresso Original capsules come in one size, but can make three different-sized drinks.
 Some people double up on capsules to make a longer drink that's still nice and strong, though this will cost you twice as much.

 - Nespresso has many different types and intensities of Original coffee capsules available, including single origin, decaf and special edition versions.